 We collect information about prospective customers both directly and via our agents, service providers and affiliates.
 We may collect this information:

-Where AM collects personal information for a particular purpose, it may use and disclose the information for that purpose or another purpose that is related to that purpose (or that is directly related to that purpose in the case of sensitive information).
+Where CCH collects personal information for a particular purpose, it may use and disclose the information for that purpose or another purpose that is related to that purpose (or that is directly related to that purpose in the case of sensitive information).
 For example:

 If we disclose your personal information to our business partners or participating suppliers, they will use, deal with and manage your personal information in accordance with their privacy policies.
 We will never sell or rent your personal information to external companies other than our business partners and participating suppliers.

-AM recognises the importance of protecting your personal information and of ensuring that it is complete, accurate, up-to-date and relevant.
+CCH recognises the importance of protecting your personal information and of ensuring that it is complete, accurate, up-to-date and relevant.
 We will take reasonable steps to ensure this occurs.
 If you believe that your personal information is not accurate, complete or up to date, please contact us.
 You will not be charged for accessing your information, although we might have to charge the reasonable cost of processing your request, including photocopying, administration and postage.

 You have a right to access personal information we hold about you.
 If your request is particularly complex or requires detailed searching of our records, there may be a cost to you in order for us to provide you with this information.

 If you believe there are errors in the information we hold about you, you have a right to ask us to correct the information.

 However, we are not required to provide access where we believe doing so would:

 If you wish to have access to information CCH holds about you, you should contact us by emailing us firstname.lastname@example.org

 We collect personal information about the other websites that are visited by computers that are used to visit our website.
 This information may be aggregated to provide us with information about the types of webpages and websites, or particular webpages and websites, visited by computers that use our site.
 We may store the Internet Protocol (IP) address of your computer when you visit our website.